Launch rate

 Look for team, manager, outcomes, tools, level, and interview path.
 Vague scope makes tailoring harder to justify.

-Name 3-5 real projects, metrics, artifacts, or responsibilities that map to the job's must-have requirements.
+Name 3-5 real projects, metrics, artifacts, or responsibilities that map to the job's must-have requirements after the role earns effort.

 Dealbreakers